Getting Started With Cyber Security Awareness Training for Small Business

 A good way to recognize social engineering scams is to identify if the message puts emotional pressure on the reader to act quickly.
 You can also give employees a rigid system of procedures they can use to vet incoming requests.

-2. How To Recognize Phishing Attacks
+2. Describe How To Spot Phishing Attacks

 Phishing is similar to social engineering, but instead of impersonating an individual, a phishing scam impersonates an institution.
-Phishing attacks resemble a login screen for a government portal, bank or commonly used application.
+Phishing attacks resemble a login screen for a government portal, bank, or commonly used application.
 These fake portals gather passwords and other sensitive information, similar to a false card reader on an ATM.

-3. Password Generation, Security and Management Strategies
+3. Implement Password Generation, Security, and Management Strategies

 A business’s information is only as secure as its individual passwords.
 Most attacks use phishing and social engineering to obtain passwords, but computer programs can attempt to guess passwords as well.
 Some of these programs can input thousands of password guesses per minute.

 Left to their own devices, many employees choose the most obvious passwords the system allows.
 If employees write down more complex passwords to aid their memory, they open the business’s network to security risks.
-Cyber security awareness training for a small business can emphasize the importance of strong passwords, but there are other methods to improve password security.
+Cyber security training for a small business can emphasize the importance of strong passwords, but there are other methods to improve password security.

 Most experts recommend a central database that assigns strong passwords, rather than requiring employees to create their own.
 If your business opts for this method, the password for the central database itself must be unique and highly secure.

-4. Potential Consequences of Cyber Attacks
+4. Explain the Potential Consequences of Cyberattacks

-Cyber attacks are hard to visualize for many people.
-Clearly explaining the business consequences of cyber attacks is an essential module in an awareness training program.
+Cyberattacks are hard to visualize for many people.
+Clearly explaining the business consequences of cyberattacks is an essential module in an awareness training program.

 Update Cyber Security Training Multiple Times Each Year

-Yearly training isn’t sufficient against rapidly changing cyber attack threats.
+Yearly training isn’t sufficient against rapidly changing cyberattack threats.
 Be sure to stay on top of new hacking strategies and mandate training throughout the year.

 Share Knowledge in a Nonjudgmental Fashion

-Modern cyber attack social engineering scams are difficult to detect, unlike older email scams.
+Modern cyberattack social engineering scams are difficult to detect, unlike older email scams.
 Employees will be more engaged if the training program takes a neutral tone when delivering information.
-A nonjudgmental tone also encourages employees to reach out for help with suspicious emails, reducing cyber attack risk.
+A nonjudgmental tone also encourages employees to reach out for help with suspicious emails, reducing cyberattack risk.

 Use Practice Scenarios and Drills To Reinforce Information